 Using the knowledge and skills gained in proposing your work placement, you will now gain practical experience working within the music and creative industries.
 This module will be delivered mostly through a period of work placement, where you will analyse general management practices and recommend solutions to any key issues you have identified through a portfolio of work.
 This placement is the perfect opportunity for you to build up your professional network and give you real life context for your studies.

 People and Project Management

-Provided with an industry project, you will work as part of a team to plan, direct, manage delivery, close and evaluate the agreed project outcome.
+Provided with an industry project, you will work as part of a team to plan, direct, manage deliver, close and evaluate an agreed project outcome.
 To reflect industry practice, you will develop a clear project plan to identify key deadlines, before selecting and performing a management role within a specific area of the project.
 Throughout this module, you will learn to implement effective management techniques, motivate your team, and resolve any issues that could arise.

 Self-employment in Music and Creative Industries

 Starting by evaluating various start-ups and company structures, you will develop a business plan, working towards a sustainable business proposition.
-Through this module, you will learn everything that goes into setting up your own business, either as a sole-trader, partnership or a limited company, while examining business plans and cash flow forecasts to try to ensure its viability in the market place.
+Through this module, you will learn everything that goes into setting up your own business, either as a sole-trader, partnership or a limited company, while examining business plans and cash flow forecasts to try to ensure its viability in the marketplace.

 Advanced Work Based Learning

-Sourcing and applying for a more pro-active role within a company, you will work collaboratively with an employer to define and manage a project that contributes positively to the overall company.
+Sourcing and applying for a more proactive role within a company, you will work collaboratively with an employer to define and manage a project that contributes positively to the overall company.
 And to ensure you gain relevant project management experience during this placement, all aspects will first be agreed with your tutor, allowing you the opportunity to prove your abilities and become invaluable to your employer.

 Advanced Music, Digital & Creative Industries